sergiocollado/potpourri/aws_notes.md

 ## FOREWORD:

-· This are my personal notes, on the AWS Cloud.
+These are my personal notes, on the AWS Cloud.
 The aim of this docuent,is to clarify my ideas, by means of writting them down, and have a resource where quickly find answers to my doubts, based on my experience.

 Short Introductory videos: https://aws.amazon.com/es/training/intro_series/